BuddyForms/BuddyForms/readme.txt

 ## Other more basic use Cases with our Form Builder
 Most of the time you just want a simple form to collect leads or other data.
 This is also really simple with BuddyForms.
 You can create:
-1. Contact Forms – Collect leads and customer support data
+* Contact Forms – Collect leads and customer support data
-1. Registration Forms – Sign-up users to your webpage
+* Registration Forms – Sign-up users to your webpage
+* Profile Forms – Let your user update there profile information.
-1. Login Forms – Grant users access to restricted content
+* Login Forms – Grant users access to restricted content

 ---